thifranc/docs.wiki.raw/Hardware-requirements.md

 A system in this configuration should be able to handle about 200GB of Hoover source data while also running all the bundled applications, see the next section for details.

-Liquid Investigations has only been tested on Ubuntu 18, Debian 10 and CentOS.
+Liquid Investigations has only been tested on Ubuntu 18 & 20 LTS, Debian 10 and CentOS.

 ## Storage